Latest Updates

 8. What is the options exercise style?
 Is early exercise possible?

 All Cryptocurrency options are European-style.
-More specifically, physically delivered options are exercisable into a futures contract on the last day of trading only and early exercise is prohibited.
+More specifically, deliverable options are exercisable into a futures contract on the last day of trading only and early exercise is prohibited.

-BFF options are also European-style; however, these products are cash delivered, with exercise and assignment determined relative to a fixing price.
+BFF options are also European-style; however, these products are financially settled, with exercise and assignment determined relative to a fixing price.

 At the time of expiration, in-the-money options are automatically exercised, out-of-money options are abandoned.
 Contrarian instructions are disallowed.